 This revealed that more than 77% of the golfers surveyed three-putted two or more times during the round.
 17% of golfers confessed to three-putting four or more times.

 The result would suggest that a lot of golfers simply can’t putt.
 Either that or the putters they are using are not suited to the task.

 For most golfers struggling with their putting the biggest problem is over-active wrists.
 The greatest manifestation of this habit is known as the 'yips'.

 One solution for the involuntary hinging of the wrists is to take them out of the play altogether by using a belly or long putter.

 Originally such a switch was seen as a confession by the golfer that he or she just couldn’t putt.

 Tom Watson is quoted as saying that a non-standard putter was not part of the tradition of the game and that you would never see him use it.

-Seeking a cure for a twitchy putting stroke often leads to a belly or long putter.
-Because the butt end of the putter anchors in your gut, chest, neck or chin, it helps you to make a smooth pendulum-like swing.
+Seeking a cure for a twitchy putting stroke often led to a belly or long putter.
+Because the butt end of the putter could be anchored in your gut, chest, neck or chin, it helped you to make a smooth pendulum-like swing.

 Putter Length is always a choice.
 Only you can decide if a belly or long putter can rescue your putting game for the time being, or if with better technique and practice a standard putter of the correct length will cure your putting woes.